 - It is common for women to retain fluid in pregnancy.
 Make sure you are drinking enough water!
-Again, 8-10 glasses of water daily are recommended.
-Avoid salt and foods high in sodium, including chips, lunchmeats, cheeses, fast foods and frozen meals. - If you sit at work, to improve circulation, get up and walk around for 5 minutes, several times a day. - Keep your feet elevated when possible, and sleep on your left side at night.
+Again, 80-100 ounces of water daily is recommended.
+Avoid salt and foods high in sodium, including chips, lunchmeats, cheeses, fast foods and frozen meals. - If you sit at work, to improve circulation, get up and walk around for 5 minutes, several times a day. - Keep your feet elevated when possible, sleep on your left side at night, and wear pregnancy compression socks/stockings.